 What is PTECH?

-The Hamilton-Fulton-Montgomery Pathways in Technology Early College High School, or PTECH, is a new model for high school education that includes college-level, credit-bearing coursework in the curriculum and allows students to choose their own “pathways” to high-skill jobs.
+The Hamilton-Fulton-Montgomery Pathways in Technology Early College High School, or PTECH, is a model for high school education that includes college-level, credit-bearing coursework in the curriculum and allows students to choose their own “pathways” to middle-skill jobs.

-PTECH seeks to redefine secondary education with a curriculum that centers on project-based learning that will focus on skills in four career clusters — business management and administration, advanced manufacturing and clean technology, information technology and health sciences.
-Through the program, selected students can earn one of 10 different associate degrees at no cost to their families and will be considered for jobs with participating companies when they graduate.
+PTECH seeks to redefine secondary education with a curriculum that centers on project-based learning, critical thinking and professional skills.
+Through the program, selected students can earn one of 20 different associate degrees at no cost to their families and will be considered for jobs with participating companies when they graduate.

 What college costs are covered for students enrolled in PTECH?